COVID-19: ABG IP working with normality. Updated Information on Intellectual Property Offices

 Exception to the general rule

 The RD 463/2020 permits that those procedures in progress or those initiated during this period will be processed, provided that the person concerned in the procedure expresses its consent.
-To clarify this exception to the general rule of Suspension of Administrative Deadlines, the Director of SPTO issued on 25 March 2020 a Resolution on the Continuity of Administrative Procedures of acts 17/2001 on trademarks, 20/2003 on Industrial Design Legal Protection and 24/2015 on patents (text here).
+To clarify this exception to the general rule of Suspension of Administrative Deadlines, the Director of SPTO issued on 25 March 2020 a Resolution on the Continuity of Administrative Procedures of acts 17/2001 on trademarks, 20/2003 on Industrial Design Legal Protection and 24/2015 on patents (text here, in Spanish).
 The Resolution of 25 March 2020:

 – clarifies that the SPTO understand the consent as given when the interested parties submit a reply or carry out the corresponding procedure, either within the legal period authorised for that purpose or at a later time.

 – remembers that, in any event, the interested parties may benefit from the general rule of suspension of time limits and wait for resuming them in order to comply with those procedures within the legally established deadlines.
+As said before, the resumption will take place on 1 June.

 European Patent Office (EPO)